finagle/finch/docs/cookbook.md

 outputs).

 In this example, we define an evaluating endpoint `auth` that takes a request and tries to authenticate it by the user name passed in the `User` header.
-If the header is missing the request considered unauthorized.
+If the header is missing, the request is considered unauthorized.

 ```scala
 import io.finch._